c-mccormick007/discrete_notes/Chapter 1.1-1.7 - Logic A/Section 1.7 - Rules of Inference with propositions.md

 ![[Pasted image 20240828222028.png]]

-If the [[proposition]] in a step is a hypothesis, the justification is "Hypothesis."
+If the [[Proposition]] in a step is a hypothesis, the justification is "Hypothesis."
 Otherwise, the proposition must follow from previous steps by applying one law of logic or rule of inference.

 In English:
 ![[Pasted image 20240828222402.png]]